VernierST/godirect-examples/python/readme.md

 - A Vernier Go Direct Sensor
 - A Windows® 10, macOS®, Linux, or Raspberry Pi computer
-  - Mac users take note that the native BLE hardware that comes installed on your Mac is currently not supported by godirect.
-If you wish to connect your Mac to your Go Direct device using BLE, you will need to have a [Bluegiga BLED112 Bluetooth® Low Energy Dongle](https://www.silabs.com/products/wireless/bluetooth/bluetooth-low-energy-modules/bled112-bluetooth-smart-dongle).
 - An installation of Python 3
 - An installation of the Vernier godirect module for Python 3